 A career should be more than a job, and it should involve work that truly matters to you.
 If you are looking for a fulfilling career, you should consider medical billing and coding.
 The medical coding industry will allow you to work in a role where you are providing real benefits to people at every stage of the healthcare process.
 You will benefit the organizations that provide healthcare, and you will also benefit the people on the receiving end of that care.
 Your work is even important to large organizations like the Centers for Disease Control and Prevention (CDC).

-You can start your career with medical coding school in Baton Rouge, and the following information will explain just how essential your role as a medical billing and coding professional would be.
+You can start your career at a medical coding school in Baton Rouge, and the following information will explain just how essential your role as a medical billing and coding professional would be.

 What Does a Medical Billing and Coding Specialist Do?